Links

 User Interface (UI)

-• Authentication methods: login, logout, auth context, etc.;
+• Authentication methods: login, logout, auth context

-• Getting data from the database;
+• Getting data from the database

 • Posting data into the database.

-Have a look at these code patterns:
+Take a look at these code patterns:

 import Directual from 'directual-api';